AntoineSavage/pizzascript/README.md

 (def n 123)
 (def my_value [ 0 "" 'a [] {} <void> (fac 5) n])

-# when we decompile my_value or its associated list literal:
+# when we encode my_value or its associated list literal:
 (my_func my_value)
 (my_func [ 0 "" 'a [] {} <void> (fac 5) n])